discord/sample-game-integration/README.md

 and local RPC socket to add Voice and Text chat to a match based multiplayer game.

+There is also sample code that shows how to build a share feature that embeds an image (such as a screenshot from your game client) in a chat message, but this readme does not walk through it just yet :-)

 These steps will be the same if you're using the GameBridge SDK, except you will connect to the RPC local to your game.